Mindful/eei/README.md

 `ctrl+w` while in the middle of typing a word opens autocomplete for that word.

 ## Generating dictionary data
+Binary dictionary data is included in the git repository, so this step is not necessary unless you want to rebuild or modify the dictionary data.

 First, download the en_US hunspell dictionary data from http://wordlist.aspell.net/dicts/
 ```shell
 sudo apt-get install hunspell-tools